oneeve8/kobble-data/content/feamber.md

 When you have a dream, does it make sense?
 I have had a lot of nonsensical dreams.
 While I am in the dream, everything seems to make perfect sense.
 When I wake up, it no longer does make sense.
 Dreams are full of symbolism and metaphor.

 When volunteers are placed under hypnosis, they come up with all kinds of stories that seem to make logical sense... and some that do not.
+I have been watching hup

 Maybe we are in a dream.